 - Click Add to map.

 If you add data from Excel to a map using the cell range option, the layer name is automatically populated using the selected range—for example, $A$1:$I$21.
-If you plan to share the map or layer on ArcGIS, you must manually change the layer name before doing so.
+If you plan to share the map or layer on ArcGIS, you must manually change the layer name first.
 Otherwise, when the layer is published with the hosted feature service, unsupported characters in the layer name may cause unexpected issues when you perform various tasks in ArcGIS.

 Unsupported characters include the following: